pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

 ### **Scene 2 (Character Creation)**

 You wake up in a hospital.
 You are surrounded by wounded people being tended.
-A doctor notices that you have woken up and asks how you are feeling.
+An apothecary notices that you have woken up and asks how you are feeling.

-- **1.** “I feel… alright.” – the doctor responds that you’re very lucky as your head injury is very fatal, yet you lived.
+- **1.** “I feel… alright.” – the apothecary responds that you’re very lucky as your head injury is very fatal, yet you lived.
-- **2.** “I am awake, so…” – the doctor responds to your humor well, saying that even in a fatal condition, you manage to crack a joke.
+- **2.** “I am awake, so…” – the apothecary responds to your humor well, saying that even in a fatal condition, you manage to crack a joke.
-- **2.** Remain Silent – the doctor assures that everything may be a bit confusing thanks to your head injury.
+- **2.** Remain Silent – the apothecary assures that everything may be a bit confusing thanks to your head injury.

-The doctor asks what is your name.
+The apothecary asks what is your name.
 You try to say it, but you somehow can’t.
 But still, you try to mutter something that resembles a name.

 **This part is where the character will type their name**